binkley/simple-boot/README.md

 GET on local calls to POST on remote via a Feign client.

+### Netflix Hystrix

+Local calls remote with hystrix and fallback.

 ### Spring Actuator

 Spring actuator endpoints under `/manage`.